World University of Bangladesh

 World University of Bangladesh (ওয়ার্ল্ড ইউনিভার্সিটি অব বাংলাদেশ), often abbreviated as WUB, is a private university in Dhaka, Bangladesh.
 Abdul Mannan Chowdhury is the vice-chancellor of the university.
+The university is approved by the University Grants Commission of Bangladesh and the Ministry of Education (Bangladesh), under the Private University Act, 2010.
+The institution is governed by a Board of Trustees and is listed in international university directories maintained by organizations such as UNESCO.

 History

 World University of Bangladesh (WUB) established in 2003 under the private University Act, 1992 (amended in 1998) and private university Act 2010, approved and recognized by the Ministry of Education, government of Bangladesh and the University Grants Commission (UGC) of Bangladesh.
 The WUB is a non-profit making concern - and governed by a 9-member board of trustees constituted per the Private Universities Act 1998 (Amended in 2010).

 Administration

 The university as per requirement of the Private Universities Act.
-2010, has a board of trustees consisting of 9 members.
+2010, has a board of trustees consisting of nine members.
 The board is entrusted with the responsibilities of financing the university and determining the strategies and policies of the university.